gsidhu13/ECS_pipeline_deployment_with_terraform/readme.md

     ** Update your account number in buildspec.yml **
 3. Now provision everything else with terraform [module](https://github.com/gsidhu13/ECS_pipeline_deployment/blob/a901f28d5e1594a87be7fc7690394be16a43087d/terraform)

-    ** enter in your account in variable [file](https://github.com/gsidhu13/ECS_pipeline_deployment/blob/a901f28d5e1594a87be7fc7690394be16a43087d/terraform/variables.tf) for account name variable **
+    ** enter in your account in variable [file](https://github.com/gsidhu13/ECS_pipeline_deployment/blob/a901f28d5e1594a87be7fc7690394be16a43087d/terraform/variables.tf) for account_number variable **

 YOUR PIPELINE HAS BEEN CREATED!!